American College of Physicians: Internal Medicine — Doctors for Adults ®

 Several decades ago, U.S. physicians commonly invoked therapeutic privilege in withholding a diagnosis of terminal cancer.
 Since the 1970s, however, greater public insistence on a patient’s right to make his or her own informed choices (“autonomy”) has almost eliminated this practice.
 The trend has been driven by an increased awareness that, despite the often quite severe immediate psychological impact of hearing devastating news, honest disclosure is necessary in the medium- to long-term in order to develop and implement a plan of care that maximally promotes the patient’s welfare.

 Eric J. Cassell, MACP, a renowned clinician-educator, ethicist and pioneer in the field of physician-patient communication, has long argued against framing cases like this in terms of a moral dilemma of “autonomy versus beneficence.”
 Instead, Dr. Cassell insists that the central issue is the skill of a physician in communicating bad news.
-Competence in the care of seriously ill patients, he argues, requires being simultaneously honest with a patient and family and supporting them in ways that can ultimately lead to the healing of the person and family, even when the disease’s progression cannot be slowed.
-As Buckman et al. explain (see Sidebar box, “Additional resources”), these are skills that can be learned.
+Competence in the care of seriously ill patients, he argues, requires being simultaneously honest with a patient and family and supporting them in ways that can ultimately lead to the healing of the person and family, even when the disease's progression cannot be slowed.
+As Buckman et al. explain (see sidebar “Case of elderly woman refusing treatment raises questions”), these are skills that can be learned.

 This case, however, also involves significant cultural issues: in Russia, Japan and elsewhere, it is still considered cruel to tell a patient that she has terminal cancer.
 Might not optimal care here involve respecting the patient’s own cultural traditions?
 For example, family support will be crucial in caring for the patient, and mobilizing that support may be more difficult if the physician alienates the family by insisting on U.S. standards of disclosure.